FaresSaleemGHub/PizzaOrderApp/README.md

 ---

 ## 📋 Overview
-A simple and user-friendly desktop application developed in **C# .NET Windows Forms**, allowing users to customize and place pizza orders with an intuitive interface.
+Pizza Order App is a simple **C# desktop application** that allows users to customize and place pizza orders through a user-friendly interface.
+The app supports selecting pizza sizes, toppings, and drinks, then calculates the total price instantly.
+It's ideal for beginners learning Windows Forms and event-driven programming in C#.

 ---